Psygoal/CTClustering/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or suggestions, please open an issue on GitHub or contact the repository owner at [liuxuyang@mail.nankai.edu.cn].
+For questions or suggestions, please open an issue on GitHub or contact the repository owner at liuxuyang@mail.nankai.edu.cn.